Sombiri/DNAsmart/README.md

 4. Explore the rankings of the decoded sequences

 ### Data set
-1. The data sets for the tool must be multi-Fasta file
+1. The data sets for the tool must be a multi-Fasta file
 2. Data sets used for the evaluation can be found in [DNAsmart_data](https://github.com/Sombiri/DNAsmart/tree/develop/src/DNAsmart_data)